 Address: 601 Langdon St

 I normally wouldn’t advocate going to a coffee shop inside of a hotel, but Poindexter is an exception.
 Their espresso is spectacular!
 It has a beautifully oily top with notes of sweetness and grass, making for an incredibly smooth sip.
-It was my favorite cup of coffee from our visit this summer.
+It was my favorite cup of coffee from our 1 week Wisconsin roadtrip this summer.
 The massive communal table in the center of the cafe has some quirky light fixtures made out of vintage toy cars and trucks.
 I always had a lovely experience with the staff here, who were chatty and friendly.

 Address: 908 E Johnson St

 Beloved by neighborhood residents with an almost cult-like following, Johnson Public House, or JPH, is a Madison staple.
 They’ve been in business for over ten years in a location that until recently was pretty far off the beaten path.
 JPH has a classic coffee shop vibe – well loved mismatched furniture, locally made art adorning the walls, and a barista who really knows their stuff.

 Roasting their own coffee under the label Kin Kin, Johnson Public House serves a great cup of espresso.
 Their chai latte is noteworthy as well.
 I love that they don’t take themselves too seriously, coming up with clever names for their single origin coffees, like “You Survived 2020.”
 On a nice day, grab your coffee to go.
 JPH is located only a block away from Lake Mendota, so you can admire Madison’s natural beauty while getting caffeinated.